pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu_apps_workload_create.md

 # Tanzu apps workload create

-This topic helps you create a workload with a specified configuration.
+This topic helps you create a workload with the specified configuration.

+### Synopsis

+Create a workload with the specified configuration.

 Workload configuration options include: